Exciting Facts: What do you know about Canada?

 In some ways, Canada is many nations in one.
 Descendants of British and French immigrants make up about half the population.
 They were later followed by other European and Asian immigrants.
 Moreover, First Nations peoples make up about four percent of the population.

 Inuit people live mostly in the Northwest Territories and Nunavut.
 Many Native Canadians live on their traditional lands, but many others have moved to cities across Canada.
 First Nations artwork is widely recognized and is seen as a symbol of Canadian culture.

 The British monarch is the head of state of Canada.
 Above all, the monarch is represented by a governor-general, who has very limited powers.
 In addition, laws are made by Canada’s elected federal government, which includes a parliament and a prime minister.

-Britain’s Quebec Act of 1774 granted Quebec its own legal and religious rights.
+Later, Britain’s Quebec Act of 1774 granted Quebec its own legal and religious rights.
 Despite this concession, many Quebec citizens have long sought independence.
 In votes held in 1980 and 1995, Quebec decided to stay in Canada.
 But the second vote was very close, and the debate is still alive.

 Canada has provided fish, furs, and other natural resources to the world since the 1500s.
 Today, it is a world leader in agricultural production, telecommunications, and energy technologies.
 The vast majority of Canada’s exports go to the United States.

 Hope you take a keen interest in this wonderful country and its breathtaking natural beauties, as well as its people and culture!
 Go on learning about other great countries, England and the United States, and about history!